martinweihrauch/BitStream/README.md

 ```
 This means, you can control that you write to the 4th byte (3, because starting at 0) in the underlying byte Stream,
 starting from the the 3rd (=2) position of the byte with a length of 6 bits and the value 5 (=0b0101);
+**Important**: Counting the bit position starts at 0 and with the left-most (most significant) bit!
+Just like writing bytes to the underlying stream, it counts from left to right!

 If you have written a couple of bits to the stream and want that the next read/write will be starting at the next "fresh byte" and you are still at some
 arbitrary bit position, you can "flush":
 ```csharp